aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Recent role transitions from moving back into his parent's house
   - Addressing sleep disturbances from bipolar affective disorder and from comorbid substance use

 ### MEQ 4.4 Father has now prescribed and administered a depot.
 How would you handle the situation?
+(4-6 marks)

 - Structure
   - CANMEDS approach